Guide

 Canadian Pension Plan contributions

-Canada Pension Plan (CPP) contributions are mandatory for freelancers earning over $3,500 annually.
-As a self-employed person, you pay both the employer and employee portions of CPP.
+Canada Pension Plan (CPP) contributions are mandatory if you earn over $3,500 a year as a freelancer.
+As a self-employed person, you pay both the employer and employee portions.

 CPP requirements: